nodebeats/nodebeats/README.md

         * [**http://localhost:3000/admin/login**](http://localhost:3000/admin/login) - for login page
         * [**http://localhost:3000/admin/dashboard**](http://localhost:3000/admin/dashboard)  -  for dashboard page
         * [**http://localhost:3000/admin/{{route}}**](http://localhost:3000/admin/{{route}}) - for any {{route}}
+    **Please Notice that for in production server, admin app is accessed using "/admin/(someroute)" but "/admin" is not required in development server**

 * For Client app
     * To generate deployment package the client app for production run the given command
         * npm run build:client:prod